watsonbox/watsonbox.github.com/_posts/2024-02-19-home-lab-ssd-encryption.md

 1. The server powers up and detects that the SED drive is locked, so boots the PBA image from the shadow MBR.

-2. The PBA then starts simple web and SSH servers.
+2. The PBA then starts simple web interface and SSH server.
+By default a self-signed HTTPS certificate is used.

     ![Audiobookshelf Voice Notes](/assets/images/SED Unlock Server.png)

 3. The router or firewall must be configured to forward traffic to the IP of the machine in question, making it publically accessible for entering the password.
 It could equally be accessed from another machine on the local network which _is_ able to boot without unlocking and perhaps join a VPN automatically.

-3. Entering the password and clicking reboot unlocks the drive and reboots using the actual MBR into whatever OS is installed.
+4. Entering the password and clicking reboot unlocks the drive and reboots using the actual MBR into whatever OS is installed.
 The drive will stay unlocked until the next power cycle.

+    **Note:** setting the same password for multiple drives allows them all to be unlocked in one go.

 ### Final Notes